-The provider had completed a provider information return prior to this inspection.
+The provider was not asked to complete a provider information return prior to this inspection.
 This is information we require providers to send us to give some key information about the service, what the service does well and improvements they plan to make.
 We took this into account when we inspected the service and made the judgements in this report.